icinganalysis/icinganalysis.github.io/content/NACA-TN-1393.md

 >  The rotating-cylinder method of measuring liquid water content is generally regarded as being the most accurate
 >  and dependable procedure thus far developed.
 (Reference 8) [^2]

-For the multicylinder calculations, NACA-TN-1393 cites the methods Tribus and Tessman [^2] (which I have not found a copy of), rather that Langmuir and Blodgett [^3], although [^3] is referenced later as the source of the water drop size distributions.
+For the multicylinder calculations NACA-TN-1393 cites the methods of Langmuir and Blodgett [^3].

 An assessment of the accuracy of the rotating cylinder method is included: